TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   in the univariate statistics portion of this course, when no other guide/predictor is available, the mean response (which is a constant) is the best predictor (in the sense of minimizing the MSE) for future observations, assuming training and test-sets are both drawn at random from the same population.

-Many of the similarities between the linear modeling and knn approaches are easier to see graphically in the context of **knn-regression**.
-Knn-regression works much like knn-classification, except instead of predicting class membership (response is categorical), we are predicting the value of a continuous response variable, like with ordinary linear regression.
+Many of the similarities between the linear modeling and knn approaches are easier to visualize in the context of **knn-regression**.
+Knn-regression works much like knn-classification, except instead of predicting class membership (response is categorical) using a majority-voting scheme, we are predicting the value of a continuous response variable, like with ordinary linear regression.
 In this case, we use the predictor space to estimate distances of a new observation `obs.i` to each of the training-set observations in `dat.trn`.
 Then if `k` specifies the number